cluesblues/gateway-provider-security-pseudo/AddingFederationProvider.md

     </project>

 #### Dependencies

+NOTE: the "version" element must match the version indicated in the pom.xml of the Knox project.
+Otherwise, building will fail.

 ##### gateway-provider-security-preauth
 This particular federation provider is going to extend the existing PreAuth module with the capability to accept the user.name request parameter as an assertion of the identity by a trusted party.
 Therefore, we will depend on the preauth module in order to leverage the facilities available in the base classes available there for things like ip address validation, etc.